 |% Daily Value*|

 |Total Fat 11g||15%|

 |Total Sugars 35g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Soufflé is one of the classics of the French kitchen, yet many shy away from making it for fear of collapse, that is sensitive and so easily ruined.
-It is delicate for sure, but not that difficult to make.
-Follow these few tips on how to make the perfect souffle.
+Soufflé is one of the classics of the French kitchen, yet many shy away from making it for fear of its collapse, its sensitivity, and its ease of ruination.
+It is delicate for sure but not that difficult to make.
+Follow these few tips on how to make the perfect soufflé.

 This white chocolate soufflé recipe is light and airy and makes for an impressive special occasion dessert.
 Use red berries and citrus which both harmonize with white chocolate, whether in the form of a fresh fruit garnish or a sauce.
 If you're serving it for a winter holiday, be sure to enhance the soufflé's snowy mountain effect with a generous dusting of confectioners' sugar.